schteve/nucleo-f446re/README.md

 This crate intends to be a beginner-friendly way to use this Nucleo board.
 It handles linker configuration, board initialization, and provides access to implementations of the board's features without needing to directly use a HAL.
 It may also be helpful as an example for learning embedded Rust with the STM32F446.
 For advanced applications you likely want to use the [stm32f4xx-hal](https://github.com/stm32-rs/stm32f4xx-hal) crate directly.

 Note: this crate doesn't select the build target for your application.
-You can do this by copying the `.cargo/config.toml` in this library, or by setting the target on each build e.g. `cargo run --target thumbv7em-none-eabi`.
+You can do this by copying the `.cargo/config.toml` to your application, or by setting the target on each build e.g. `cargo run --target thumbv7em-none-eabi`.

 # Board features